Civil-Data/Bomb-IT/README.md

 I, Matilda Ronder, declare that I am the sole auther of the content I add to this repository.
 I, Martin Nilsson, declare that I am the sole auther of the content I add to this repository.
 I, Felix Stockinger, declare that I am the sole auther of the content I add to this repository.
-I, Lukas Ydkvist, declare that I am the sole auther of the content I add to this repository I, Jacob Danielsson, declare that I am the sole auther of the content i add to this repository.
+I, Lukas Ydkvist, declare that I am the sole auther of the content I add to this repository.
+I, Jacob Danielsson, declare that I am the sole auther of the content i add to this repository.